 -Heavy compared to similar bags of the same warmth (because of the adjustable length)

 Recommended for anyone under 5’8”

-The Lucky Bums Youth Explorer camping sleeping bag is a rectangular sleeping bag constructed from polyester and stuffed with synthetic filling.
+The Lucky Bums Youth Serenity II camping sleeping bag is a mummy bag constructed from polyester and stuffed with synthetic filling.
 This sleeping bad is longer than most at 74” and can be used by your child until they reach the height of 5’8”, making this a great older kid sleeping bag or as a sleeping bag for teens and tweens.

 Because this sleeping bag is longer than most, it is not suitable for young kids or toddlers, since they won’t stay warm enough in it.
 Consider this a small adult sleeping bag instead.
 This is one of the best budget sleeping bags for kids that’s actually really good quality.
 We have this same sleeping bag for our son, and he’s always warm and toasty.

 Unlike most rectangular bags, this one has a hood with a drawstring for maximum warmth.
 This sleeping bag is rated for temperatures as low as 30 degrees Fahrenheit and weighs only 3.7lbs.

 Best Features Of Lucky Bums Kids Sleeping Bag

 -can be used by your child much longer than other sleeping bags

 -Not as warm as similar bags in the space

 This is a rectangular sleeping bag for children made out of Taffeta with an interior flannel lining.
 This kids sleeping bag is designed with your kid in mind, and instead of having to teach them to roll their bag, they can simply stuff it into the sac it comes with.
 This bag is rated for temperatures as low as 20 degrees Fahrenheit and weighs only 2.65lbs.